Spark-Liang/NoteBook/LOMA/280/ch03 - The Insurance Contract.md

   - void contract : invalid contract

-  - voidable contract : the contract can be withdrawed.
+  - voidable contract : the contract can be cancel.

 - formal or not：